janet-dev/LevelCoder-WM/README.md

     </head>
     ```
-11. Flex column heading in courses.html was not stretching across the whole screen and forcing the course cards onto the next row.
+11. Flex column heading in courses.html was [not stretching across the whole screen](docs/pictures/bug-full-width.jpg) and forcing the course cards onto the next row.
     - Solved by watching this [CSS Flexbox Tutorial](https://www.youtube.com/watch?v=M1yD8GVpLnQ)
-    ```
+    ```css
     	.full-width {
             flex-basis: 100%;
             text-align: center;
             z-index: 0;
     }
     ```
-10. During the initial Lighthouse audit, it was suggested to use .webp images, so all images where changed from .jpg/.png format.
+12. During the initial Lighthouse audit, it was suggested to use .webp images, so all images where changed from .jpg/.png format.
 Unfortunately not all browsers can display these .webp.
 Users with older devices may not be able to upgrade to the latest browsers.
-Found two devices unable to view .webp images:
+Found two devices [unable to view](docs/pictures/bug-safari-webp-missing.png) .webp images:
-    - MacBook Pro running macOS Catalina 10.15.5 with Safari 13.1.1
+    - MacBook Pro running [macOS Catalina](docs/pictures/bug-safari-bg-grey.png) 10.15.5 with Safari 13.1.1
     - iPhone SE running iOS 13.6.1
     - Fixed by [including a fallback](https://css-tricks.com/using-webp-images/) .jpg version of the .webp image:
     ```html